TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 General Privacy Questions: If you have questions about this Privacy Policy‚ please use our Contact Us Form‚ call **1-800-963-4816** or send an email‚ including your name and mailing address‚ to websiteinquiry@landsend.com.

 Get Exclusive Offers + News Privacy Policy &.
-Contact Info sign up facebook twitter pinterest twitter pinterest sywr sywr wanelo Le Blog
+Contact Info sign up facebook twitter pinterest twitter pinterest sywr sywr wanelo

 *   Customer Service
 *   Guaranteed.
 Period.®